aeon-engine/libaeon/README.md

 ### Linux

-libAeon requires GCC 9.2.0 or higher and has also been tested with GCC 10.
-Parts of the library may still work on GCC 8 (Untested).
+libAeon requires GCC 10 or higher.
+Parts of the library may still work on GCC 9 (Untested).

 1. Make sure you have cloned the submodules